Background pattern

 Introduction

-Xazal 5 mg Film-Coated Tablets
+Xazal 5 mg film-coated tablets

 Levocetirizine dihydrochloride

-Read this package insert carefully before starting to take this medicine, as it contains important information for you.
+Read this package leaflet carefully before you start taking this medicine, because it contains important information for you.

-• Keep this package insert, as you may need to refer to it again.
+• Keep this package leaflet, you may need to read it again.

-• If you have any questions, consult your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

-• This medicine has been prescribed for you only, and you must not give it to others, even if they have the same symptoms as you, as it may harm them.
+• This medicine has been prescribed for you only.
+Do not pass it on to others.
+It may harm them, even if their symptoms are the same as yours.

-• If you experience any side effects, consult your doctor or pharmacist, even if they are not listed in this package insert.
+• If you experience any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this package leaflet.
 See section 4.

-Contents of the pack and additional information
+Contents of the package leaflet:

 1. What is Xazal and what is it used for

-For the treatment of signs of disease (symptoms) associated with:
+For the treatment of symptoms associated with:

 • Allergic rhinitis (including persistent allergic rhinitis);